Dave-team/Knowledge-base/Business principles.md

     - Why do I think that?
 - Reverse engineer by starting with the end in mind
 - Think from first principles.
 What do we know to be absolutely true and then reason from there.
 This is very hard as we're taught to reason from convention.
+- Solve each step prior to moving on to the next
+- Map or draw out the situation for better understanding
+- Think through problems together with others

 ## Think inside their shoes
 - What might be their reason for doing things?